 This Institute will engage twenty-five K-12 school teachers in the discovery of Native histories along a portion of the Lewis and Clark National Historic Trail (LCNHT), a National Park.
 Native curriculum designers from the Honoring Tribal Legacies project have helped shape the Institute and advise the Director in its organization.
-During our program they will have the opportunity to collaborate with the NEH Summer Scholars.
+During our program a few of them will have the opportunity to share their knowledge and expertise with the NEH Summer Scholars.
 The Institute will also involve key university faculty from Billings, Montana, and Bismarck, North Dakota (the two ends of the part of Trail we plan to traverse), plus knowledgeable elders from the Apsáalooke (Crow), Northern Cheyenne, Mandan, Hidatsa, Arikara, and Lakota tribes.
 Participants will also have the chance to work with noted faculty at two tribal colleges, one in Montana and one in North Dakota.
-These Native educators will share stimulating oral traditions about tribal history and explain the historical significance of fascinating archaeological sites, a battlefield, a sacred rock formation, museum artifacts, archival manuscripts, and additional historic landscapes located within American Indian reservations, plus significant state and national parks ranging across the region the NEH Summer Scholars will traverse during a two-week journey of new discovery.
+These Native educators will share stimulating oral traditions about tribal history and explain the historical significance of fascinating archaeological sites, a battlefield, a sacred rock formation, museum artifacts, archival manuscripts, and additional historic landscapes located within American Indian reservations, plus significant state and national parks ranging across the region the NEH Summer Scholars will travel during a two-week journey of new discoveries.

 A site along the LCNHT.
 Photo by Tommy LaVergne.
 NPS.